 Twisting them off your dog is the best removal method, and pet shops sell handy tick-removal devices to make this easier.

 You need to be careful not to squeeze the tick’s body, or allow its head to get stuck inside your dog.
 Squeezing a tick’s body can cause it to expel blood back into your dog, increasing the risk of infection.
 Ask your vet for advice if you're worried about doing this.

 - Once you've located the tick, gently part your dog's fur so that you can easily reach the tick

 - Get your tick remover and slowly push it under the tick

 - When you have a firm grasp of the tick, twist it in a clockwise direction several times until the tick comes loose

 - Take a look at your dog's skin and make sure the tick is completely removed

-- Pop the tick in a tissue and place it in the bin before washing your hands
+- Get rid of the tick by putting it in alcohol or popping it in tissue and flushing it down the toilet before washing your hands